ipastore/IG-Parser/USAGE.md

 **Instructions:**

-1. Navigate to the IG-Parser-Production folder where the executable file (ig-parser.exe or ig-parser) is located.
+1. Navigate to the IG-Parser-Production folder where the executable file (ig-parser-production.exe or ig-parser-production) is located.

 2. The application will automatically start in a new window of your default web browser at the URL: [http://localhost:8080/production/](http://localhost:8080/production/).